Heinz Zander

-Heinz Zander (born 2 October 1939) is a German painter, graphic artist, illustrator and writer.
+Heinz Zander (2 October 1939 – 15 May 2024) was a German painter, graphic artist, illustrator and writer.
 Zander belongs to the Leipzig School.
 His fields of work are painting (oil), drawing, graphics and illustration.
-He is also active as a writer and publishes novels, stories and essays.
-Zander worked with painting techniques oriented towards the Old Masters, from which he developed a completely independent pictorial language.
-He was inspired by Bosch, Grünewald, Altdorfer, Cranach and Italian Mannerists (Pontormo, Bronzino).
-He works mainly with colourful resin-oil glazes.
+Zander was also active as a writer and published novels, stories and essays.
+He worked with painting techniques oriented towards the Old Masters, from which he developed a completely independent pictorial language.
+Zander was inspired by Bosch, Grünewald, Altdorfer, Cranach and Italian Mannerists (Pontormo, Bronzino).
+He worked mainly with colourful resin-oil glazes.

-Studies, early work and middle work (1959 to 1983)
+Studies, early work and middle work (1959–1983)

 From 1959 to 1964 Heinz Zanders studied at the Hochschule für Grafik und Buchkunst Leipzig (with Bernhard Heisig).
 Even in his student years, he was regarded as an exceptional talent by both professors and fellow students.
 Zanders' broad interest in art history led him to experiment with a wide variety of aesthetic approaches.
 The few works that have survived are not easily identifiable as genuine Zander works, as they masterfully imitate certain styles (such as those of Velázquez).
 His diploma work on Edgar Allan Poe's The Fall of the House of Usher, which is a sought-after collector's item due to its small edition, has been particularly singled out among colleagues.

 During his Meisterschüler studies with the sculptor Fritz Cremer at the Academy of Arts, Berlin, Heinz Zander simultaneously worked designing stage sets.
 A number of paintings reflect his intimate contacts with the Berlin theatre scene.
 His intense preoccupation with literature, especially with the works of Bertolt Brecht, Franz Kafka and Thomas Mann, found fruitful expression in numerous graphic illustrations and already displayed Zander's typical style.

 After his return to Leipzig (1970), Zander turned to historical material.
 In the commemorative year of the 450th anniversary of the German Peasants' War (1975), a Peasants' War Museum was set up in the secularised Kornmarktkirche of Mühlhausen, that also was given the epithet "Thomas Müntzer Town".
 Thus, in connection with the Thomas Müntzer commemorative year, a cycle of paintings of several parts on the Peasants' War were commissioned (exhibited in the Kornmarktkirche, Mühlhausen), as well as a large triptych for the Reformation and Luther commemorative year (exhibited in the Angermuseum, Erfurt).
 Meanwhile, Werner Tübke, the second grand master of the Leipzig School, was granted one of the largest art projects of the 20th century through the East German government, his monumental 14 m × 123 m Peasants' War Panorama, which Zander had also applied for.
 However, he was probably considered too cryptic for such an important state commission.
 Instead, he was awarded, among other things, the commission to create paintings based on Richard Wagner's operas for the Gewandhaus.
 Unlike other contemporaries, however, Zander always managed to maintain a very strict artistic distance from the political apparatus.
 Criticism, however, is expressed above all through enigmatisation and a cultivated exaggeration with the help his mannerist pictorial language.